It’s not always easy to get motivated to do something. Especially if you live in a cold climate during the winter season.

 Wear appropriate clothing and footwear for the activity you’re doing, warm up before you start, and cool down when you’re finished.
 And if you’re ever in pain or feeling fatigued, stop and rest.

-Of course, if you participate in outdoor activities during the winter be cautious of icy sidewalks and incoming winter weather.
+Of course, if you participate in outdoor activities during cold weather, some winter safety tips include being cautious of icy sidewalks and preparing for incoming winter weather.

 And just so you know, these tips are valuable for people of all ages!